thaske/plmnist/README.md

 python init.py
 ```

-Check the status of your project (i.e., what parts are completed and what parts are available to be run).
+Check the status of your project (i.e., what parts are completed and what parts are available to be submitted).

 ```bash
 python project.py status